webfactory/WebfactoryIcuTranslationBundle/README.md

 the output will be "He spent all his money on horses" for the locale "en".

 Why didn't we list "female" and "male" as possible variable values in the message, but "female" and "other" instead?
-Find out in the in-depth documentation.
+Find out in the bundle documentation.

 ### More Readable Pluralization ###